 Springtime in Poland.

 My voluntary teaching in Poland was a great avenue to prove that I could practically manage European kids.
 It was quietly tough & challenging too.
-Been educating foreign kids since I was in the pinnacle of my graduating year in College, & that gave me a fuller maturity of handling foreign students.
-Teaching Polish kids was so hard at first because of the Asian background I have plus the classroom management I used to do was basing also in Asian culture and belief.
-Yet, the feeling of being with them on the other hand was so glorious to celebrate as both parties were so naive about each others differences.
+Been educating foreign kids since I was in the pinnacle of my graduating year in College, & that gave me a fuller maturity in handling foreign students.
+Teaching Polish kids was so hard at first because of the Asian background I have plus the classroom management I used to do was based also on Asian culture and beliefs.
+Yet, the feeling of being with them on the other hand was so glorious to celebrate as both parties were so naive about each other's differences.

 My primary students as they had their Polish lesson.

-My students, the one who covered her face was a half Polish-British, and Maja a mixed blood Polish too.
+My students, the one who covered her face was half Polish-British, and Maja a mixed-blood Polish too.

 Among my closest pal..

-with the two sexies during Phils.
+with the two sexiest during Phils.
 Independence Day in the Phil.
 Embassy

 3 comments: